JyutdictEB/Jyutjam.org/src/en/about/README.md

 # About Us
 ## 1. About Lingnaam Jyutjam

-*Lingnaam Jyutjam 嶺南粵音* (literally "Phones of Yue Language in Lingnan") was founded in 2017, initially as a QQ group by fellows who shared a common interest of [Yue language](https://en.wikipedia.org/wiki/Yue_Chinese), with the original intention to build a platform for Yue studies lovers.
+*Lingnaam Jyutjam 嶺南粵音* (literally "Phones of Yue Language in Lingnan") was founded in 2017, initially as a QQ group by fellows who shared a common interest of [Yue language](https://en.wikipedia.org/wiki/Yue_Chinese), with the original intention to build a platform for Yue language studies lovers.

 In the summer of 2018, *Jyutdict 泛粤典* was prepared for construction and another group *Jyutdict Editorial Board* was subsequently established.
 In this case, the key members of *Lingnaam Jyutjam* could be defined as those in the group *Jyutdict Editorial Board* to contribute to the compilation of *Jyutdict* and furthermore, to the video production on *Lingnaam Jyutjam Bilibili Account* to a certain extent.